shaovoon/divbenchmark/README.md

 ## Benchmark code

 Forgive overhead of calling rand() and modulus by 29.
 This is a necessary evil because if I hardcoded the values, the compiler compute the results in compile-time, resulting a no-op for first 2 benchmarks.
-It seems that compiler cannot achieve the same feat in compile-time with std::div().
+It seems that compiler cannot perform the same feat in compile-time with std::div().

 ```Cpp
 long long total_result = 0L;